Takeda Nobutora: Soza Samonji sword

-Nobutora was also a previous owner of a famous sword named "Soza Samonji" (宗三左文字), although he gave that sword to Imagawa Yoshimoto as a gift to secure an alliance.
+Nobutora was also a previous owner of a famous Katana sword named "Soza Samonji" (宗三左文字), although he gave that sword to Imagawa Yoshimoto as a gift to secure an alliance.
 After Yoshimoto's death at the Okehazama, the sword came into possession of Oda Nobunaga.
 After the Incident of Honnoji, Toyotomi Hideyoshi recovered the sword, which he later gave to Tokugawa Ieyasu as a gift.
 The sword is currently a Cultural Properties of Japan.